petermetz/cordova-plugin-ibeacon/README.md

 Another important change of version 2 is that it no longer pollutes the global namespace, instead all the model classes and utilities are accessible through the ```cordova.plugins.locationManager``` reference chain.

+Since version 3.2 the Klass dependency has been removed and therefore means creation of the delegate has changed.

 #### iOS 8 Permissions

 On iOS 8, you have to request permissions from the user of your app explicitly.
 You can do this through the plugin's API.